asood-life/miller-compensated-op-amp/README.md

 </div>
 <div>
     <p>
         <b>Capacitive Load</b>: In applications where the op-amp requires to drive a capacitive load, the Miller-compensated design is beneficial.
-Capacitive loads can cause phase shift and leads to unstable circuit.
+Capacitive loads can cause phase shift and can lead to unstable circuit.
     </p>
 </div>
 <br>